apache/gravitino/docs/security/authorization-pushdown.md

 ```

 :::caution
-The Gravitino 0.6.0 version only supports the authorization Apache Ranger Hive service.
-We plan to support more data source authorization in the future.
+Gravitino 0.6.0 only supports the authorization Apache Ranger Hive service and more data source authorization is under development.
 :::